pixincreate/configs/README.md

 ## Contents

-- VSCode profile: Pastel theme with the extensions that I use
+- VSCode profile: `settings.json`
 - Extras:
   - GPEdit and HyperV enabler _(Run in admin mode)_
   - Winutil -- _This is not updated_
 - Registry Edits
 - Desktop Theme
-- Unixified Powershell Profile and Setup with Starship
+- Unixified Powershell Profile with Packages
+- Configs for Micro and Windows Terminal

 ## Powershell for better life (Admin / sudo recommended)